Foxy/foxy-node-netlify-functions/src/functions/pre-payment-webhook-webflow/README.md

-# Pre-paymente webhook for Webflow-FoxyCart
+# Pre-payment webhook for Webflow-FoxyCart

 This webhook asumes you are using a Webflow CMS Collection to store your products.